jecs-imperial/concur/README.md

 ## Usage

+The two functions that implement the algorithm's core functionality are the `generateOperations(...)` and `transformContent(...)` functions:

 ```
 import { generateOperations, transformContent } from "concur-algorithm";

 ...
 ```

-Not all of the functionality required to implement the algorithm is exported by the package.
+Bear in mind that not all of the functionality required for a working application is exported by the package.
 If you want to see a full implementation, albeit a basic one, the only place to start is the example.
+For a closer look at the server and client implementations, see the `bin/example/main.js` and `es6/example.js` files, respectively.

 ## The example